stevenelson35/stevenelson35.github.io/_posts/2023-12-23-trans-siberian-golf.md

 youtubeId: IGF0GrjEoBA
 ---

-We kicked off our winter break with the gift of Trans-Siberian Ochestra tickets from Linda's work (Thanks Dr. Williams!).
+We kicked off our winter break with the gift of Trans-Siberian Ochestra tickets from Linda's work.

+(Thanks Dr. Williams!).

 Camilla had a blast dancing (even though it was a bit loud).
 <br/>